Andreas Granqvist

 Andreas Granqvist ([anˈdrêːas ˈgrɑ̂ːnkvɪst]; born 16 April 1985) is a Swedish former professional footballer who played as a centre-back.
-He currently serves as the director of sports of Helsingborgs IF.

 Starting his career with Helsingborgs IF in the mid-2000s, he went on to play for clubs in England, the Netherlands, Italy, and Russia before retiring at Helsingborg in 2021.

 A full international between 2006 and 2021, he won 88 caps for the Sweden national team and represented his country at four UEFA European Championships as well as the 2018 FIFA World Cup.
 He captained the national team between 2016 and 2021.
 However, due to injuries, he played his last international match in 2019.

 He was awarded Guldbollen (the Golden Ball), given to the Swedish player of the year, in 2017.

 Club career

 Born in Påarp, Granqvist started his career with his local club, Påarps GIF.
 He later transferred to Helsingborgs IF and he made his debut in Allsvenskan, 2004.
 Two years later he was team captain, when the club won its third Swedish Cup title, beating Gefle IF with 2–0.
 The victorious Helsingborg side also contained Swedish internationals Henrik Larsson and Andreas Jakobsson as well as former Hibernian goalkeeper Daniel Andersson.

 In January 2007, he completed a loan move to Wigan Athletic with a view to a permanent deal in the summer.
 On 19 June 2007, he signed a two-year deal with Wigan, for a fee reported to be around £750,000.
 On 12 March 2008, he returned to Helsingborg on a loan deal until the end of the English season in June.

 On 9 July 2008, Granqvist signed a four-year contract with Dutch club, Groningen, with Wigan receiving a fee of around £600,000.
 On 13 September 2008, he scored after a 65-metre solo run, a remarkable feat, which he again managed to accomplish in the last match of the regular season on 10 May 2009.

 On 15 June 2011, Groningen sold Granqvist to Genoa for €2 million.
 The Swedish international has signed a four-year contract with the Italian club.

 On 16 August 2013, Granqvist moved from Genoa to Russian Premier League side Krasnodar.

 On 28 January 2018, it was announced that Granqvist would return to Helsingborgs IF after the World Cup.
 He would join the club on a 3.5-year player contract that would be followed by a three-year term as the director of sports for the club.
 He officially played his farewell game for Krasnodar on 13 May 2018.

-Granqvist officially retired on 17 July 2021, having played in 6 leagues; Allsvenskan, Premier League, Eredivisie, Serie A, Russian Premier League and Superettan, never playing for 2 clubs in one country.
+Granqvist officially retired on 17 July 2021, having played in 6 leagues in 17 years as a professional footballer; Allsvenskan, Premier League, Eredivisie, Serie A, Russian Premier League and Superettan.
 He said that he wanted to continue, but his body wasn't feeling it.
 He continued working at Helsingborg IF as the director of sports.